publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 89–97, title III, § 333(d)][/us/pl/89/97/s333/d], July 30, 1965, [79 Stat.
 404][/us/stat/79/404], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[this section\] beginning with the second month following the month in which this Act is enacted \[July 1965\]; but, in the case of an individual who was not entitled to a monthly insurance benefit under section 203(e) or (f) of such Act \[subsec. (e) or (f) of this section\] for the first month following the month in which this Act is enacted, only on the basis of an application filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] beginning with the second month following the month in which this Act is enacted \[July 1965\]; but, in the case of an individual who was not entitled to a monthly insurance benefit under section 202(e) or (f) of such Act \[[42 U.S.C.
+402(e)][/us/usc/t42/s402/e], (f)\] for the first month following the month in which this Act is enacted, only on the basis of an application filed in or after the month in which this Act is enacted.”

 [Pub.
 L. 89–97, title III, § 334(g)][/us/pl/89/97/s334/g], July 30, 1965, [79 Stat.
 405][/us/stat/79/405], provided that:

-> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall be applicable only with respect to monthly insurance benefits under title II of the Social Security Act \[this subchapter\] beginning with the second month following the month in which this Act is enacted \[July 1965\], but only on the basis of applications filed in or after the month in which this Act is enacted.”
+> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall be applicable only with respect to monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] beginning with the second month following the month in which this Act is enacted \[July 1965\], but only on the basis of applications filed in or after the month in which this Act is enacted.”

     Amendment by [section 339(b) of Pub.
 L. 89–97][/us/pl/89/97/s339/b] applicable with respect to monthly insurance benefits under subchapter II of this chapter beginning with September 1965 but only on the basis of an application filed in or after July 1965, see [section 339(c) of Pub.
 L. 89–97][/us/pl/89/97/s339/c], set out as a note under [section 416 of this title][/us/usc/t42/s416].

 [Pub.
 L. 89–97, title III, § 343(b)][/us/pl/89/97/s343/b], July 30, 1965, [79 Stat.
 412][/us/stat/79/412], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly insurance benefits under title II of the Social Security Act \[this subchapter\] for months after the month in which this Act is enacted \[July 1965\]; except that, in the case of an individual who was not entitled to child’s insurance benefits under section 202(d) of such Act \[subsec. (d) of this section\] for the month in which this Act was enacted, such amendment shall apply only on the basis of an application filed in or after the month in which this Act is enacted.”
+> “The amendment made by subsection (a) \[amending this section\] shall apply only with respect to monthly insurance benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after the month in which this Act is enacted \[July 1965\]; except that, in the case of an individual who was not entitled to child’s insurance benefits under section 202(d) of such Act \[[42 U.S.C.
+402(d)][/us/usc/t42/s402/d]\] for the month in which this Act was enacted, such amendment shall apply only on the basis of an application filed in or after the month in which this Act is enacted.”

  __Effective Date of 1961 Amendment__